-Reverse Grip Bent Over Rows are How Dorian Yates Built Great Lower Lats
+Reverse Grip Barbell Bent Over Rows – How Yates built great lower lats

-Six-time Mr. Olympia Dorian Yates was known for his extreme back development, and reverse grip bent over rows are one major reason why.
+Six-time Mr. Olympia Dorian Yates was known for his extreme back development, and barbell reverse grip bent over rows are one major reason why.
 Because you’re using a supinated grip, you’re able to rotate your upper arm around the shoulder socket.
-The is important because it’s the lower lats that does the bulk of the work.
+This is important because it’s the lower lats that do the bulk of the work.

 Improved Leverage Makes Your Stance more Stable

-However, reverse grip bent over rows solve most of these issues.
-Your stance is inherently more stable, and because you are using the aforementioned supinated grip, the barbell is kept nearer to your center line.
+However, barbell reverse-grip bent-over rows solve most of these issues.
+Your stance is inherently more stable, and because you are using the aforementioned supinated grip, the barbell is kept nearer to your centerline.
 This means improved leverage and an increased ability to keep yourself planted.
 Because you’re so much more stable, most of the pressure is taken off your lower back, making injury less likely.

 You can Use a Curl Bar

 Older trainees with a lot of heavy lifting under their belt sometimes suffer from inflammation of the elbows and/or wrist.
 As such, any exercise that uses a straight barbell (be it with a supinated or pronated grip) can sometimes cause this to flare up.
-However, because of the movement pattern of reverse grip bent over rows, you could easily use a curl bar.
+However, because of the movement pattern of supinated grip bent over rows, you could easily use a curl bar.

 Grabbing it so that your hands are at a roughly 45-degree angle will put both your wrists and elbows in a much more ergonomic position, which will alleviate tension.
 Not only is this easier on your joints, but curl bars still give you enough room that you can load it up heavy enough to suit even the strongest of lifters.

-Reverse grip bent over rows might not be as common as their barbell or dumbbell counterparts, but give them a shot.
-You’ll be able to use significantly more weight, get a greater stretch, and take the width of your lower lats to all new levels.
+Bent-over rows might not be as common as their barbell or dumbbell counterparts, but give them a shot.
+You’ll be able to use significantly more weight, get a greater stretch, and take the width of your lower lats to all-new levels.